 Regulations for recycling facilities were adopted in June of 2010, and can be found in ADEM Administrative Code 335-13-3.
 Prior to the adopted regulations, the law only required that State agencies report recycling data to the Department.
 The rules adopted in 2010 require a facility who is the initial receiver of recyclable material from its generator to register with the Department and to comply with facility standards involving receipt and storage of recyclable materials as well as certain operational requirements.
 Also required are facility signage, labeling and storage recommendations, record keeping and reporting requirements.
 Each registered facility is required to submit a Semi-Annual Report to assist the Department in tracking progress towards the Statewide solid waste reduction goal.
 Alabama Re-TRAC Connect is the web-based tool which allows the reporting of recycling data to the Department.
-Alabama Re-TRAC Connect was launched in 2013 and, currently, 127 State agencies and 244 recycling facilities are registered and reporting.
+Alabama Re-TRAC Connect was launched in 2013 and currently, 136 State agencies have accounts.
+The Alabama Environmental Permitting and Compliance System (AEPACS) was launched in 2020 and currently, 274 recycling facilities are registered.
+AEPACS is an electronic application where all registration applications/reports for facilities and grant applicants are submitted and accepted for further ADEM processing.
+This system also establishes workflows for processing as well as an enhanced method of data storage.